Abdurrahheem/Notes/gitnotes.md

 - `git push --force <remote> <commit-code>:<remote-branch-name>`

     This command will force push a commit to a remote branch.
 This is useful when you want to force push a commit to a remote branch.

+- `git checkout <modifiyed file name>`

+    This command will discard the changes in a file.
+This is useful when you want to discard the changes in a file.

+- `git checkout `

+    This command will discard the changes in all files.
+This is useful when you want to discard the changes in all files.